filipealtoe/Automatic-evidence-based-explanation/README.md

 --input_path: "string with absolute path to the corpus json dataset"
 --output_path: "string with absolute path to the json to store the decomposed dataset"

+The following LLM prompt was used:
+    "You are a fact-checker.
+A claim is true when the statement is accurate.
+A claim is false when the statement is not accurate.
+    Take the following claim: '''''claim'''''
+    Assume you will do a web search to verify the claim.
+What would be the '''''5''''' most important yes or no types of questions to feed a web browser to verify the claim is true and the
+    '''''5''''' most important yes or no types of questions to feed a web browser to verify the claim is false?
+    The two sets of 5 questions must explore different aspects of the claim.
+    Return a single list of questions in the following format without any other text:
+    Question:
+    Justification:
+    The top five to verify the claim is true and the bottom five to verify the claim is false.

 ## Evidence Search:
 To perform evidence search with the bing API run web_search.py with the following parameters:
 --input_path: "string with absolute path to the decomposed json dataset"
 --output_path: "string with absolute path to the json to store the web results dataset"
 --answer_count: "integer with the target number of urls to return per decomposed question"

+The following list was passed to the module as blocked domains:
+    "politifact.com",
+    "factcheck.org",
+    "snopes.com",
+    "washingtonpost.com/news/fact-checker/",
+    "apnews.com/hub/ap-fact-check",
+    "fullfact.org/",
+    "reuters.com/fact-check",
+    "youtube.com",
+    ".pdf",
+    "fact-check",
+    "factcheck",
+    "wikipedia.org",
+    "facebook.com"

 ## Evidence Summarizer:
 To perform evidence summarization run justification_summarizer_approach2.py with the following parameters: